MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-access-a-store-on-remote-server-when-outlook-is-in-cached-exchange-mode.md

 description: "Last modified: July 02, 2012"
 ---

-# Access a Store on the Remote Server When Outlook is in Cached Exchange Mode
+# Access a store on the remote server when Outlook is in Cached Exchange Mode

 **Applies to**: Outlook